ConsenSysMesh/Fae/docs/Specification.md

     which is the initial facet for all executions.

-  - New entries may only be created in the same facet as the current facet states.
+  - New entries may only be created in the same facet as the current facet state.

   - An existing entry may be evaluated only if its facet transitively depends on the current facet state.

-  - An entry's escrow ID may only be obtained in the same facet that the escrow contents were returned.

-  - The facet state may change during contract execution only to a facet that depends on the current one.
+  - The facet state may change during *top-level transaction execution* to any facet that depends on the current one.

 These rules ensure that a network participant may choose to ignore all but a few interesting facets and their dependencies, and still maintain a fully verifiable